catsnyan/catsnyan/README.md

 - 👋 Hi, I’m @catsnyan
-- 👀 I’m interested in ...
+- 👀 I’m interested in digital arts
-- 🌱 I’m currently learning python and SQL
+- 🌱 I’m currently learning Python and SQL
 - 💞️ I’m looking to collaborate on data analysis projects
 - 📫 How to reach me email: jtc450@nyu.edu